junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 If you are already taking cotrimoxazole to prevent HIV-related infections, do not use fansidar.

-WARNING: Fansidar should not be taken by anyone who has ever had a reaction to sulfa medicine.
+_WARNING:_  Fansidar should not be taken by anyone who has ever had a reaction to sulfa medicine.

-If
-the medicine causes a rash or itching, drink lots of water and do not take it again.
+If the medicine causes a rash or itching, drink lots of water and do not take it again.

-Dosage to treat falciparum malaria:
+Dosage to treat **falciparum malaria**:

 Give one time, on the first day of taking artesunate:

-adults: 3 tablets
+- adults: 3 tablets

-children 7 to 13 years: 2 tablets children 1 to 6 years: 1 tablet babies 5 months to 1 year: 1⁄2 tablet
+- children 7 to 13 years: 2 tablets

+- children 1 to 6 years: 1 tablet

+- babies 5 months to 1 year: 1⁄2 tablet

 Also give artesunate.

- GREEN PAGES
-Mefloquine (familiar brand name: Lariam)
+**Mefloquine (familiar brand name: Lariam)**

  _Often comes in:_  tablets of 250 mg